-The role of the Young European Ambassadors (YEA) is to represent the youth of their countries and network with young people from the European Union and the Eastern Neighbourhood countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).
-They exchange experience, discuss matters of direct concern to young people, share best practices and work together for a better future.
+The role of the Young European Ambassadors (YEAs) is to connect the youth from the European Union and the Eastern partner countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).
+They exchange experience, discuss matters of direct concern to young people, share best practices and experiences and work together for a better future.

 The Young European Ambassadors regularly participate in dialogue-driven activities and engage online on a daily basis through the 'Young European Neighbours network' Facebook group.